Propofol sedation for endoscopic procedures

 On the day of the procedure

 Do not eat for at least 6 hours before your procedure.
-Sometimes this may be longer, if you need to prepare your bowel for the procedure.
-You may drink water up to 2 hours before your appointment time.
-This is to make sure that you keep hydrated before your procedure.
+Sometimes this may be longer, if you need to take a bowel preparation.
+You may drink sips of water up to

 Please take all of your usual medications on the morning of your procedure unless the specialist nurse has advised you otherwise.
-Bring all your medication, including inhalers, into hospital with you.
+Bring all of your medication, including inhalers, into hospital with you.

 You should also bring warm clothing such as a cardigan or jumper.
 Our hospital is air-conditioned and it is important that you do not get cold while waiting for your procedure.